iika-a/Pong/README.md

 ![Game Screenshot](screenshots/Screenshot_3.png)

 ## License
-This project is open source and available for personal use.
-Feel free to share and modify it!
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.

 ## Contact
 Created by [**iika**](https://github.com/iika-a/)<br>